kensho-technologies/graphql-compiler/docs/source/index.rst

 ..
 TODO: Encapsulate all schema info in a SchemaInfo class.

 To use the GraphQL compiler the first thing one needs to do is to generate the schema info from the underlying database as in the example below.
-Even though the example below generates schema info from an OrientDB database, it is meant as a generic schema info generation example.
-See the target database homepage for schema generation instructions.
+Even though the example targets an OrientDB database, it is meant as a generic schema info generation example.
+See the homepage of your target database for more instructions on how to generate the necessary schema info.

 .. code:: python